tsiensesvendomingos/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p>
-First you will need to create to VMs on Azure.
-One machine will be a Linux machine and the other will be a Windows 10 machine.
-Both will have two CPUs and they must be on the same VNET.
-Once that's done go on the Windows machine and download Wireshark.
-Here's a link to download Wireshark: https://www.wireshark.org/download.html and once that is done open Wireshark and filter for ICMP Traffic only.
+First you will need to create two VMs on Azure.
+One machine will be a Linux machine, and the other will be a Windows 10 machine.
+Both will have two CPUs and must be on the same VNET.
+Once that's done, go to the Windows machine and download Wireshark.
+Once installed, open Wireshark and filter for ICMP Traffic only.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
 Ping uses this protocol.
 Ping tests connectivity between hosts.
-When we filter Wireshark to only capture ICMP packets and ping the private IP address of our Linux machine we can visually see the packets on Wireshark.
+When we filter Wireshark only to capture ICMP packets and ping our Linux machine's private IP address, we can see the packets on Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/iFYdOiV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>